gaehlerm/SoftwareEngineering/README.md

 Readability counts: Of course, it does.
 Readability is the most important metric of good code.

-Special cases aren't special enough to break the rules.
+Special cases aren't special enough to break the rules: Stick to the rules explained in this book.

-Although practicality beats purity: Yes, there are times when you are allowed to break the rules explained in this book.
+Although practicality beats purity: You are allowed to break the rules explained in this book if you have a valid reason.

 Errors should never pass silently: If an error occurs, something went wrong, and the user should be informed about it.